**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 Therefore, attic furnaces have started gaining more popularity.
 Whether it’s a good idea for your home or not will depend on a number of factors, which we invite you to consider.

 • The largest benefit of having an attic furnace is that it’s a space-saver, as we mentioned above.
 Though there are of course exceptions to this, there’s typically nothing up in your attic but some stored items and ductwork, so a furnace doesn’t use up much useful space.
-Of course, for safety reasons you will want to ensure that it’s not surrounded by clutter, dust, or debris that could impact its functionality or safety.
+Of course, for safety reasons you will want to ensure that it’s not surrounded by clutter, dust, or debris that could impact its functionality or safety for safe attic furnace installation.

 • Today’s furnaces are built much quieter than those of the past.
 But still, there’s no such thing as a completely silent heating system.
 Fortunately, by putting yours up in the attic, you don’t have to worry about being disrupted by its noise as much.
 That also means that you might miss noises that signal your heater needs repair.
 So it’s even more important than you’re extremely diligent about maintenance.
 For a furnace, professional tune-ups are recommended once a year.
 You might consider having it more often though, if it’s in your attic.